 This may be why Warren Buffett, arguably one of the world's greatest investors, added to his portfolio amidst the market pullback - in fact, the most assets since 2008.
 He recognizes that the long-term trend of equity markets has been up.
 Buffett's investing style involves purchasing quality investments at low prices and holding them for the long term.

 In This Issue

 Trusts: Not Just for the Ultra Wealthy 2

 Support for New Home Buyers and More?
 3

 Arriving in September: A Luxury Tax 3

-Estate Planning: Protecting Family Harmony 4
+Insurance & Women: Closing the Coverage Gap 4